manpreet171/Vendor-master-app/Phase3/docs/User_Manual_Operators.md

 **Step 2: Review Bundles (NEW)**
 - Open `📦 Active Bundles`
-- See progress bar showing review status
+- See progress: "📊 Review Progress: X/Y bundles reviewed • Z remaining"
-- Review each Active bundle:
+- For each Active bundle:
-  - Check vendor is correct
-  - Verify items and quantities
-  - Review any duplicate project alerts
-  - Click "✅ Mark as Reviewed" when satisfied
+  - Click "✅ Mark as Reviewed"
+  - Checklist appears - verify all 4 items:
+    - ☐ Vendor contact verified
+    - ☐ All items and quantities reviewed
+    - ☐ Duplicates reviewed (if any)
+    - ☐ Correct vendor selected
-- OR use bulk action: Select multiple → Click "Mark as Reviewed (N)"
+  - Click "Confirm & Mark as Reviewed"
+- Repeat for all bundles

 **Step 3: Approve Bundles (NEW)**
-- Once ALL bundles are reviewed (progress shows 100%)
+- Once ALL bundles are reviewed
-- Success message appears: "✅ All bundles reviewed - ready to approve!"
+- Message appears: "✅ All bundles reviewed!
+Select bundles below to approve."
+- Checkboxes appear next to Reviewed bundles
-- Select bundles you want to approve
+- Select bundles you want to approve (or click "Select All")
 - Click "🎯 Approve Selected (N)"
 - Bundles move to Approved status